 - 1. The first DomainParticipants is used to communicate with QueueProducers and QueueConsumers.
 This DomainParticipants is also used to exchange SharedReaderQueue synchronization information between Queuing Service instances.
-To configure QoS of this DomainParticipant, use the <domain_participant>/<participant_qos> tag (see Configuring DomainParticipants (Section 3.3.6)). - The second DomainParticipants is used to receive remote administration commands.
-To configure its QoS, use the <administration>/<participant_qos> tag (see Configuring Administration (Section 3.3.3)).
+To configure QoS of this DomainParticipant, use the <domain_participant>/<participant_qos> tag (see 3.3 XML Tags for Configuring Queuing Service on page 34). - 2.
+The second DomainParticipants is used to receive remote administration commands.
+To configure its QoS, use the <administration>/<participant_qos> tag (see 3.3 XML Tags for Configuring Queuing Service on page 34).

 When Queuing Service is configured to replicate configuration, it creates one more DomainParticipants to replicate the configuration.
-The QoS of this DomainParticipants is configured using <configuration_replication>/<participant_qos> (see SharedReaderQueue for Configuration Replication (Section 7.2.1)).
+The QoS of this DomainParticipants is configured using <configuration_replication>/<participant_qos> (see 7.2.1 SharedReaderQueue for Configuration Replication on page 89).
 All this DomainParticipants must be configured to use TCP.